AviatrixSystems/Docs/HowTos/transit_dmz_workflow.rst

 .. important::

-  Transit DMZ requires both main gateways and companion gateways to have three Ethernet interfaces, thus the minimum gateway instance types are t2.medium or t3.medium.
+  Transit DMZ requires both main gateways and companion gateways to have three Ethernet interfaces, thus the minimum gateway instance types are t2.small.
 In addition, if you **did not** use Aviatrix Useful Tool to create a transit VPC with /24 VPC CIDR range as the tip shown above, make sure the Transit VPC have unused subnet space for additional /28 subnets that Transit DMZ creates.

 1.1 Main gateway
 ~~~~~~~~~~~~~~~~~